 The #femfuture Retreat was a two-day convening hosted by the Omega Women’s Leadership Center that served as both a quiet retreat for rest and self-care, and a space for reflection, creative engagement, storytelling and leadership growth.

 The retreat, held from October 20 – 22, 2013, was provided for 21 individuals, providing a safe space for sharing and listening, and opportunities to connect and heal with other individuals working in online justice activism and media-making, including a day-long workshop facilitated by Adrienne Maree Brown.
+Here are some highlights (or see the entire set):

 Who was the retreat for?